slq/advent-of-code-2017/README.md

 In this example, the spreadsheet's checksum would be 8 + 4 + 6 = 18.

 What is the checksum for the spreadsheet in your puzzle input?

+#### Part Two

+"Great work; looks like we're on the right track after all.
+Here's a star for your effort."
+However, the program seems a little worried.
+Can programs be worried?

+"Based on what we're seeing, it looks like all the User wanted is some information about the evenly divisible values in the spreadsheet.
+Unfortunately, none of us are equipped for that kind of calculation - most of us specialize in bitwise operations."

+It sounds like the goal is to find the only two numbers in each row where one evenly divides the other - that is, where the result of the division operation is a whole number.
+They would like you to find those numbers on each line, divide them, and add up each line's result.

+For example, given the following spreadsheet:

+5 9 2 8
+9 4 7 3
+3 8 6 5
+In the first row, the only two numbers that evenly divide are 8 and 2; the result of this division is 4.
+In the second row, the two numbers are 9 and 3; the result is 3.
+In the third row, the result is 2.
+In this example, the sum of the results would be 4 + 3 + 2 = 9.

+What is the sum of each row's result in your puzzle input?

+#### Part Two

+As a stress test on the system, the programs here clear the grid and then store the value 1 in square 1.
+Then, in the same allocation order as shown above, they store the sum of the values in all adjacent squares, including diagonals.

+So, the first few squares' values are chosen as follows:

+Square 1 starts with the value 1.
+Square 2 has only one adjacent filled square (with value 1), so it also stores 1.
+Square 3 has both of the above squares as neighbors and stores the sum of their values, 2.
+Square 4 has all three of the aforementioned squares as neighbors and stores the sum of their values, 4.
+Square 5 only has the first and fourth squares as neighbors, so it gets the value 5.
+Once a square is written, its value does not change.
+Therefore, the first few squares would receive the following values:

+147  142  133  122   59
+304    5    4    2   57
+330   10    1    1   54
+351   11   23   25   26
+362  747  806--->   ...
+What is the first value written that is larger than your puzzle input?